The Sciences Po Journalism School

 The trainess are then integrated to the newsroom's staff and benefit from a practical training as well as advice from their supervisor.
 They keep their student cards but also have the same status as an employee, with the same rights and the same duties (salary, social protection, paid holidays, contribution to pension plans and employment insurance).
 The company is partially or completely exempted from fringe benefits and is awarded a compensatory allowance by the government.
 The tuition fees are paid by the company, which also pays for the apprenticeship tax.

-During the whole course, students take part in the journalistic life in newsrooms, be it for newspapers, the Internet, radio stations or TV channels.
+During the whole course, students take part in the journalistic life in newsrooms, be it for newspapers, the Internet, radio stations or TV and video channels.
 During the first year as well as during the second year of the Master's degree, 10 weeks per year are devoted to internships.

 Digital journalism at every step of the way